-During the three months ended March 31, 2019, the Company capitalized \$1.8 million of general and administrative expenses related to intangible exploration assets (three months ended March 31, 2018 - \$3.1 million).
+During the six months ended June 30, 2019, the Company capitalized \$2.7 million of general and administrative expenses related to intangible exploration assets (six months ended June 30, 2018 - \$4.4 million).

-Under the terms of a farmout agreement completed in 2016 with Maersk, upon a Final Investment Decision ("FID") of the South Lokichar development project (Block 10BB and 13T in Kenya), Maersk may be obligated to carry the Company for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.
+Under the terms of a farmout agreement completed in 2016 with Maersk (whose interest in the joint venture partnership was subsequently acquired by Total S.A.), upon a Final Investment Decision ("FID") of the South Lokichar development project (Block 10BB and 13T in Kenya), Total S.A. may be obligated to carry the Company for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.
 To date, a receivable has not been recorded in the Company's financial statements given uncertainty surrounding both resource growth and timing to first oil.